 There are several dozen significant elements in a Hindu wedding that are must-have photos.
 From the Mendhi (senna hand and foot painting) ceremony the day before through the singing and dancing—the Sangeet—that evening are all memories to savor and save.
 The first part of the ceremony, the veneration of Lord Ganesh is a moment in time to cherish.
 Following the exchange of garlands, the Mandap (the enclosure for the ceremony) is blessed.
 Another colorful and sweet moment is the application of a red dot to the groom’s forehead.
 Of course, you’ll want to see the bride escorted to the Mandap by her maternal uncle.

-The ceremony asking the blessing of the planets follows, the groom is given milk and honey and his feet are washed, the groom and bride’s right hands are joined while the groom’s father pours water over their hands, the bride and groom take seven vows in Sanskrit, the bride and groom circle the fire from four to seven times, they turn to the north star.
-The newlyweds receive blessings from the priest, their parents, and elder members of both families.
-Somewhere in there a coconut will be broken open, purified butter will be thrown onto the fire, the bride will receive jewelry, and red string will be wrapped around the bride and groom’s hands.
-And these are Hindu traditions.
-Sikh weddings can be as complex if not more.
+The ceremony asking the blessing of the planets follows, the groom is given milk and honey and his feet are washed, the groom and bride’s right hands are joined while the groom’s father pours water over their hands.
+The bride and groom take seven vows in Sanskrit, the bride and groom circle the fire from four to seven times, and they then turn to the north star.
+At some time during the ceremony a coconut will be broken open, purified butter will be thrown onto the fire, the bride will receive jewelry.